danhans42/xpp_psx/README.md

  Alternatively cut the VCC pins to Xplorer 74HC373/74HC245 and connect to +3.3v pin on the PCB/PIO connector solder joint.
 I have done this mod on a standard Xplorer (no SRAM), and it still works with my parallel port perfectly on my machine.
+Your EEPROM needs to run at 5v or it will not work/flash properly.
+Assume SRAM was the same.
 However do this at your own risk!

  Here is my 3.3v modded PSX Xplorer connected to a Pi 3a